maazahmadkhan2/AuthFlow/replit.md

 This is a Firebase-only web application built with React and Node.js.
 The app uses Firebase Authentication for user management and Firestore database for data storage.
 It features a modern, mobile-first responsive UI built with React Bootstrap components.
 The authentication system includes login, registration, Google OAuth, and password reset functionality with a streamlined UI - password reset is handled via popup modal instead of a separate tab.
 The backend is minimal and only serves the React app, with all authentication and database operations handled client-side through Firebase.

 ## Recent Changes
-- Successfully migrated from Replit Agent to standard Replit environment
+- Successfully completed migration from Replit Agent to standard Replit environment (January 2025)
+- All dependencies properly installed and configured for Replit compatibility
 - Fixed Firebase authentication configuration with proper API keys
 - Extended alert display time from 5 to 10 seconds for better user experience
 - Changed authentication UI from tabs to single form with "Create an account" link